 Write and Submit a Thesis

-This guide has been prepared by the University of Waikato Library in association with the Postgraduate studies office and provide details about each stage of writing and submitting your thesis.
+This guide has been prepared by the University of Waikato Library in association with the School of Graduate Research and provides details about each stage of writing and submitting your thesis.

 In this guide: